zhanghongce/TACAS-artifact/ILAng/ILA-Tools/examples/toy_alu/README.md

-Handwritten ILA model using ILA APIs and ILA vs FSM Verification
+Handwritten ILA model using ILA APIs & ILA vs. FSM Equivalence Checking
 =====================================================================

 Overview
 --------------

-The example, despite it is small, is more than just a module that performs arithmetic and logic operations.
 It is intended to mimic the execution unit of an in-order pipeline of a processor (although we simply call it ALU).
 The design contains a register file with 4 registers.

 The input of the module contains an 8-bit instruction field.
-This is to mimic the output from the dispatch unit of the processor.
+This is to mimic the output from the dispatch unit of a processor.
-The fields of the 8-bit inputs is define as following:
+The fields of the 8-bit inputs are define as following:

 <pre>
 |------------------------------------------------------------|